Other lathe specifications

 driveN and driveR gears.

-are achieved, see explanatory drawing
+see explanatory drawing

 Metric pitches on an Imperial lathe.